|Nutrition Facts (per serving)|

 This beautiful fruit salad is like a lighter form of fruit cocktail - just a tad creamy, but still allowing the exquisite taste of the fruit to come shining through.
 It's made with a mouth-watering assortment of tropical fruit and local fruit for the most divine fruit salad ever.
-Great for everyday eating as well as serving company (see my party tips!).
+Great for everyday eating as well as serving company.
 And it's really easy to make - just get your fruit together, ask a friend or family to help you slice up the fruit, and you'll be enjoying this tropical wonder in no time.
-Healthy, beautiful, and oh so scrumptious, this exotic fruit salad will have you forgetting about any other dessert - and you'll still crave it again tomorrow!

 1 banana, sliced